30th Bombardment Squadron: B-29 Superfortress operations against Japan

 The squadron was activated with new personnel at Great Bend Army Air Field, Kansas the same day it was inactivated at Pyote.
 At Great Bend, the squadron began training as a Boeing B-29 Superfortress very heavy bombardment squadron.
 It completed training by the end of the year and deployed to North Field, Guam, arriving in January 1945.
 The squadron flew its first combat mission on 12 February 1945 against a Japanese airfield on Rota and began participating in the strategic bombing campaign against Japan with a mission to Tokyo on 25 February.

 The squadron initially conducted high altitude daylight raids against strategic targets in Japan such as aircraft factories, chemical plants, and oil refineries.
 The results of high altitude B-29 raids on Japan, however, were disappointing.
 More than a month after a raid on 19 January 1945, no mission had been able to bomb visually, and radar bombing results were unsatisfactory.
 Low altitude night area attacks with incendiaries promised better results, and the squadron began the switch with the launch of a raid against Tokyo on 9 March 1945.
 On 11 March, the squadron attacked Nagoya.
 Six high altitude raids on aircraft production facilities there had failed to inflict significant damage.
 Although no aircraft factories were taken out of production by this attack, the Aichi plant was damaged enough to reduce its production.
 A raid on Osaka followed on 13 March.
 Cloud cover forced the squadron to use radar bombing, but over 100 manufacturing facilities were destroyed in the raid.
+(Note: Many of these were small facilities, but some were engaged in heavy industry.
+Cate & Olson p.
+620.)
 Kobe was attacked on the 13th and a return to Nagoya occurred on the 19th.
 Its participation in these raids earned the squadron another DUC.
 The squadron earned another DUC for a low altitude daylight attack against Kobe on 5 June, which was heavily opposed by Japanese fighters.
 This attack eliminated Kobe as a target for future incendiary attacks.

 During April and May 1945, the squadron was diverted from the strategic campaign against Japan to support Operation Iceberg, the invasion of Okinawa.
 It struck air bases from which kamikaze attacks were being launched.
 Many of these bases were located on Kyushu, only 300 miles from Okinawa.
 The attacks directly impacted kamikaze launches, but also forced the Japanese military to retain fighter aircraft to defend the Japanese Special Attack Units that otherwise might have been used to challenge air superiority over Okinawa.
+(Note: 75% of Twentieth Air Force's missions in April and May 1945 were flown to support Operation Iceberg.
+Cate & Olson p.
+631.)

 After the Japanese surrender, the squadron flew airlift missions, dropping supplies to prisoners of war and participated in show of force missions over Japan.